Dylan Ryder

-Dylan Ryder (born February 23, 1981) is a former American pornographic actress.
+Dylan Ryder (born February 23, 1981) is a former American pornographic film actress.

 Early life

 Ryder was born in Fresno, California.
 She is of Italian and German descent.
 She has two younger sisters, Jocelyn and Jillian Lybarger, who are a mixed martial arts twin duo.

 Ryder was a competitive swimmer and participated in water polo leagues from the time she was eight years old until her junior year in high school.

 Ryder used to work as a drug and alcohol rehabilitation counselor for prison inmates in California.
 She was also a prison officer in Arizona.

 Career

 Ryder entered the adult film industry in 2004 around age 23.
 She came up with her stage name when she was looking through a pornographic magazine and saw the name "Dylan" and the phrase "Ride Her".
 She left the industry after six months and returned in 2008.

 In March 2011, Bluebird Films signed Ryder to an exclusive performing contract.
 This contract ended in 2012.
 Later that year, Complex ranked her 52nd on their list of "The Top 100 Hottest Porn Stars (Right Now)".

 Ryder co-hosted the 28th Annual XRCO Awards Show on April 19, 2012.
 After finishing second in the Miss Freeones competition, she announced her retirement from active involvement in the adult industry in May 2012, though she continues to operate her website.